Literary-Insights/blog/src/content/blog/The Triumph of Doubt_ Dark Money and the Science of Deception - David Michaels.txt-1.md

 ---
-title: DEEP SUMMARY - The Triumph of Doubt_ Dark Money and the Science of Deception - David Michaels
+title: The Triumph of Doubt_ Dark Money and the Science of Deception - David Michaels
-slug: deep-summary-the-triumph-of-doubt_-dark-money-and-the-science-of-deception-david-michaels
+slug: the-triumph-of-doubt_-dark-money-and-the-science-of-deception-david-michaels
 tags:
   - book-summary
 excerpt: ""